 Peter Jeffrey and Joseph Cotten (as Inspector Trout and Dr. Vesalius, respectively) perform well as the supporting cast.
 Peter Jeffrey is reminiscent of Harry H. Corbett’s DS Sidney Bung from Carry on Screaming (1966), whose stiff-upper-lip Britishness allows for some brilliantly matter-of-fact line deliveries.
 Joseph Cotten, best known for his work with Orson Welles, gives a subdued performance, but is roused to an effective intensity in the film’s third act.

 The film’s visuals are often gorgeous as shots linger and shift focus over the grand sets.
-The camera work compliments the art direction, whose surreal sets help to realise Phibes’ madness.
+The camera work complements the art direction, whose surreal sets help to realise Phibes’ madness.
 The neon-pink organ that Phibes’ plays sits in contrast to the art deco orchestra that it rises to join.
 It’s something that initially feels out of place, yet that same quality makes it mysteriously alluring – like Phibes himself.

 The only thing that disappoints is the film’s pace in the second act.
 As the police discover the pattern of the murders, a lot of the mystery is withdrawn and the pace with it.
 Instead, it becomes a search to find out whether or not Phibes is still alive.
 As entertaining as that is, it doesn’t match the morbid fun that comes with knowing that Phibes is getting away with murder undetected as the police struggle for an answer.